laumart28/laumart28/README.md

 - 👋 Hi, I’m @laumart28
 - 👀 I’m interested in learning the most I can
-- 🌱 I’m currently learning HTML, Css, JavaScript, SQL
+- 🌱 I’m currently learning SQL - Data Analysis.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate with the health industry
-- 📫 How to reach me ...

 <!---
 laumart28/laumart28 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.